-If you are not sure what charity to donate the funds to at this time, establishing a donor advised fund may interest you.
+If you are not sure what charity to donate the funds to at this time, establishing a donor-advised fund may interest you.
 This is another way to reduce the income tax impact of receiving an oil and gas bonus payment.
-A donor advised fund is a charitable giving technique which is established during your life and administered by a third party.
+A donor-advised fund is a charitable giving technique that is established during your life and administered by a third party.
 The purpose of the fund is to manage your charitable donations on your behalf over your lifetime.
 This type of fund is easy to establish, costs little to administer, and is a charitable giving alternative to an outright charitable gift.
-Donor advised funds are most commonly used with community foundations such as the Tuscarawas County Community Foundation.
+Donor-advised funds are most commonly used with community foundations such as the Tuscarawas County Community Foundation.
 Since the Tuscarawas County Community Foundation (“Foundation”) owns the assets, you receive an income tax deduction at the time the gift is made.
 The Foundation administers the fund.
 As long as there are assets in your fund, the Foundation makes annual charitable gifts to public charities according to your wishes in the fund agreement.
 The assets are not included in your estate on your death.

 Charitable Remainder Unitrust

 If you have not already received your oil and gas bonus, transferring the ownership of your real estate to a charitable trust may be an option for you.
 A charitable remainder unitrust (“CRUT”) is a type of trust into which you make a contribution of property in exchange for an income interest payable to you for your life.
 On your death, the trust assets pass to the charitable organizations named in the trust document.
 A CRUT qualifies you for an immediate income tax deduction for a portion of the gift and an estate tax deduction upon your death.
 In addition, you do not recognize gain on the transfer of assets to the trust.
 The trust itself is exempt from income tax, so it too avoids recognizing any income taxes.